biglocalnews/sync-fed-contracts/highlighted_columns.md

 # Highlighted columns
 Our CSV files include several columns that are either renamed fields in the original JSON data or have been derived from them.
 The dataset available through the streamlit application is limited to these columns.
 This document serves as a guide to those fields.

-Unless otherwise noted, quoted definitions are from the [FPDS Data Dictionary](https://www.fpds.gov/downloads/Version_1.5_specs/FPDS_DataDictionary_V1.5.pdf)
+Unless otherwise noted, quoted definitions are from the [FPDS Data Dictionary](https://www.fpds.gov/downloads/Version_1.5_specs/FPDS_DataDictionary_V1.5.pdf).

 ## contract_id
-1A Procurement Instrument Identifier (PIID): "The unique identifier for each contract, agreement or order"
+1A Procurement Instrument Identifier (PIID): "The unique identifier for each contract, agreement or order."

-The combination of contract_id, modification_number, and agency_id uniquely identifies a cancellation.
+The combination of contract_id, modification_number, and agency_id uniquely identifies a cancellation when those fields are not empty.

 Searchable in USASpending.gov as "Award ID."
 Also known as "awardContractID__PIID."